dsldk/LexiScore/README.md

 ## Run with Docker

-To run the webservice with Docker, a Docker client needs to be installed.
-See [Docker documentation](https://www.docker.com) for details.
+To run the webservice with Docker, a Docker client needs to be installed.See [Docker documentation](https://www.docker.com) for details.

 ### In development mode